dqanxy-umich/MHacks-AAC/README.md

 The page will reload if you make edits.<br>
 You will see the build errors and lint warnings in the console.

+### Usage

+Press generated responses to generate a list of current responses based on the last 5 seconds of audio and the user's camera feed.
+After it finishes, select one of the responses if desired.

+Press A to use the next copilot suggested word.